 I know in my heart I desired change, but I didn’t seek God’s help until a few years ago.
 It was the first time I ever remember actually asking God to help me lose weight.
 I had never asked Him before because I felt that it was something I should be able to do on my own, but I was never going to get there alone.

 I remember it clearly.
-I was lying on the rug in the living room asking God to help a sister of mine who has a drug and alcohol addiction when I distinctly heard God say, “Patty, you have an addiction of your own–it just happens to be food.”
+I was lying on the rug in the living room asking God to help a sister of mine who has a drug and alcohol addiction when I distinctly heard God say, “You have an addiction of your own–it just happens to be food.”

 If my face hadn’t already been on the floor, I’m sure my jaw would have dropped to it.
 I was astounded!
 I couldn’t believe it, yet I knew it was true.
 And the moment He showed me my food addiction, the power of it was gone!